-This is a definitely a Witch’s castle, but it isn’t creepy or stereotypical.
-Portraits of women line the walls, most of them beautiful.
-By and large, they have mysterious-sexy smiles.
-Apparently, that’s their thing.
-Like Marines or rappers who mad-dog the camera, only the Witches are sexy instead of pissed.
+This is a Witch’s castle, but it isn’t creepy or stereotypical.
+Portraits of women line the walls, all of them beautiful.
+Most are sporting mysterious-sexy smiles.
+Apparently, that’s their thing—kinda like Marines or rappers who mad-dog the camera, only Witches are sexy instead of pissed.

-As we make our way through darkened corridors, I realize that everything inside is made of wood.
-The walls and floor are thoroughly petrified, so technically they’re stone, but everything else looks alive.
+As we make our way through a maze of corridors, I realize that everything inside is made of wood.
+The walls and floor are literally petrified, meaning they’re technically stone, but it all looks alive.
 Feels alive would be a better way to put it.

 “Whoa.”
 Very cool.
-(I’m also glad that he didn’t shush me.
-If a threat was near, he could sense it long before the rest of us.)
+(I’m also glad that he didn’t shush me—if a threat was near, Gyrax could sense it long before the rest of us, meaning we don’t need to worry about being quiet.)
 Ren shakes his head in apparent frustration.

 Whatever, dude—save your emo-anger for someone who cares.

-Although the Witchery isn’t all up in my face yelling SUNDAY-SUNDAY-SUNDAY, it’s still noticeable.
-We pass by laboratory-workshops with occult-looking altars, grimoire-laden bookshelves, and ancient racks of exotic, gross-looking ingredients.
-(Martha Stewart would not approve.)
+Although the Witchery isn’t all up in my face yelling SUNDAY-SUNDAY-SUNDAY, it becomes unmistakable as we keep going.
+We pass several laboratory-workshops equipped with occult-looking altars, grimoire-laden bookshelves, and ancient racks of jarred ingredients either gross or exotic, sometimes both.
+Martha Stewart would not approve.

-The others seem confident as we wind our way around twists and turns, down spiraling sets of shadowy stairwells.
-I’m glad I’m walking in the rear—I’d get hopelessly lost if they asked me to navigate.
+The others seem perfectly at ease as we wind our way around twists and turns, down spiraling sets of shadowy stairwells.
+I’m glad I’m bringing up the rear—I’d get hopelessly lost if they asked me to navigate.

 After a few more minutes of Witch-castle spelunking, I whisper to Gyrax: “Hey, uh…how do you guys know where we’re going?
 Has Ren been here before?
 Is that why you guys let him lead?”